issigg/issigg/README.md

 # 👋 Hi, I'm @issigg

-I'm a student and full-stack developer passionate about creating innovative web solutions and automotive tuning and software modification.
+I'm a student and full-stack developer passionate about creating innovative web solutions, automotive tuning and software modification.
 Currently exploring the intersection of technology, automotive industry and logistics.

 ### 💻 Tech Stack